BachNgoH/HCMC_AIC/README.md

 ```

-All the keyframes from the HCMC_AIChallenge2022 organizer have to be downloaded and put into a folder called "KeyFramesC00_V00" for this to work properly.
+All the keyframes from the HCMC_AIChallenge2022 organizer have to be downloaded and put into a folder called "KeyFramesC00_V00" in the "aichallenge_frontend/public" for this to work properly.